dhruvpar09/DhruvP_BlueStampPortfolio/index.md

 - What you hope to learn in the future after everything you've learned at BSE -->

-  For the third milestone of this self-driving car, I connected the two infrared sensors and the ultrasonic sensor to the Arduino Uno that was operating the car.
+  For the third milestone of this self-driving car, I connected the two infrared sensors and the ultrasonic sensor to the car's Arduino Uno.
 I then programmed the car to take input from these sensors, and to alter its driving path according to the data it received.
 While the infrared sensors where relatively simple to code, requiring only a simple conditional for each sensor, the ultrasonic sensor required a more nuanced algorithm.
-The Arduino had to send a high-voltage pulse to the _trigger_ pin of the ultrasonic sensor for exactly ten seconds, measure the length of a return signal from the sensor's _echo_ pin, and multiply that length by the speed of sound in order to get a distance measurement.
+The Arduino had to send a high-voltage pulse to the _trigger_ pin of the ultrasonic sensor for exactly ten milliseconds, measure the length of a return signal from the sensor's _echo_ pin, and multiply that length by the speed of sound in order to obtain a distance measurement.

   Initially, I wrote my own code to acquire data from the ultrasonic sensor, but I encountered an issue wherein the ultrasonic sensor would always send a value of zero to the Arduino Uno.
-This would happen either if the ultrasonic sensor never sent a return signal to the Arduino Uno or if the Arduino only tried to detect the signal before or after the signal was transmitted.
+This could happen for one of two reasons: either the ultrasonic sensor never sent a return signal to the Arduino Uno, or the Arduino  tried to detect the signal before or after the signal was transmitted.
 I adjusted my code to circumvent both of these issues, and also tried replacing the ultrasonic sensor itself, but neither of these changes fixed the issue.

   I eventually fixed this issue by using the commands from Tim Eckel's NewPing library for Arduinos.
 The ultrasonic sensor I was using, the HC-SR04, had a flaw that caused it to return zero instead of its distance limit if it didn't detect an object within its range of operation.
 The NewPing library circumvents this.
-After making this adjustment, I found that the HC-SR04 provided accurate distance readings to the Arduino Uno, allowing the car to effectively detect obstacles and avoid them as I had intended.
+After making this adjustment, I found that the HC-SR04 provided accurate distance readings to the Arduino Uno, allowing the car to effectively detect obstacles and avoid them as intended.

 # Second Milestone